taylorhelene/My-Curriculum-Vitae/README.md

 <h2>👩🏼‍🎓 Education</h2>

-Bachelor of Arts in Information Technology
+Bachelor of Science in Information Technology
 Jomo Kenyatta University of Agriculture and Technology Kenya - Nairobi, Kenya (2015 - 2019)